BlackAnon22/BlackAnon22.github.io/posts/hackthebox/squashed.md

 ![image](https://github.com/BlackAnon22/BlackAnon22.github.io/assets/67879936/e75be6c2-5086-4a39-916c-b5c82afe47d3)

 cool cool, we can now view the contents of that directory, which means we have read and write access.
+Lets exploit this

+# Exploitation
 Lets modify the contents of the ```index.html``` file, then we'll head over to the webpage to see if it works

 ```